viorelyo/ExtWatcher/README.md

 - [ ] Create Flask server to simulate sandbox
 - [ ] Spike for investigating technology to use for file submit from windows service
 - [ ] Submit (HTTP) PDF file to the server to be analyzed
+- [ ] Sandbox dashboard - show diagramas of activity / statistics of analyzed files (benign / malicious)
+- [ ] Spike for investigating FileObserver (Xamarin.Android)
+- [ ] Spike for investigating: pass URL and scan pdf from passed url

 - [ ] Submit PDF also to virusTotal and compare results